Authorisations and permits

 - for the purposes of ensuring the health or safety of any person or class of persons; or

 - to support a recognised wildlife management plan; or

 - to make provision for the custody, care and management of game, held under another authorisation or a licence which has been suspended, during the period of that suspension.

 Applications for authorisation must be made through the GMA’s online My Game Licence (MyGL) system and must include supporting documentation.
 See below for additional information which must be included with your application.

 Game is a highly-valued and sustainably managed resource, with frameworks already in place to allow their recreational harvest and management on private property.
 An authorisation to control or destroy game is not intended to replace the current management of recreational game hunting and will be assessed in this context.
 In addition, your application may be assessed by a Game Manager who may inspect the property to confirm the details set out in this application.
 Under the requirements of the Wildlife Act 1975, an Authority to Control or Destroy Game will only be issued if the GMA is satisfied that it is necessary.

 If you are seeking to control or destroy game on Crown land, you must have the permission of the Crown land manager.

 The Supplementary application for Authority to Control or Destroy Game form must be completed and attached to your online MyGL application.

-To support the commercial hunting industry, a specific authorisation can be applied for by private property owners to allow hunting of free-ranging wild Hog Deer on their property outside of the prescribed season.
+To support the commercial hunting industry, private property owners can apply for a specific authorisation to allow hunting of free-ranging wild Hog Deer on their property outside of the prescribed season.

-Prior to being issued with authorisation, the property owner must have an approved Hog Deer management plan and allow an onsite inspection.
+Prior to being issued with authorisation, the property owner must provide a Hog Deer management plan and allow an onsite inspection.
 The property owner cannot charge for the deer, but they can charge for guiding fees, accommodation and access etc.